Saturday, June 6th - Sunday, June 7th, 2026

 - Homerun rule:

-- The homerun rule shall be utilized in pool play (round robin) and double elimination play.
-All teams except those in the division I will play under the 1-homerun +1-up single rule.
-Teams in the division I will play under the 3-homerun +1-up single rule.
+- The homerun rule will be based on skill division and shall be utilized in pool play (round robin) and double elimination play.
 The first ball hit over the fence will count as a home run.
 Subsequent balls hit over the fence by the same team will count as singles until the opposing team has hit a ball over the fence (homerun).
 Base runners may only advance one base per single over the fence.
 This rule shall continue throughout the entire game.
+During pool play, all teams, regardless of skill division, will only be allowed 3 home runs, after which, all home runs will be an out.
+During bracket play, teams will be allowed the following number of home runs based on their skill division before subsequent home runs are considered an out:

 - Time Limit: